 Alcohol use disorder is a potentially fatal disease, characterized by cravings, tolerance (needing more), physical dependence, and loss of control over consuming alcohol.
 Alcohol intoxication may or may not be obvious to observers.
 Even in highly functional alcoholics, chronic alcoholism can lead to physical problems.
 Most common is damage to your liver, which over time can lead to cirrhosis (scarred liver).
 Other risks include depression, chronic gastritis that leads to stomach bleeds, pancreatitis, high blood pressure, heart failure, numbness and tingling in your feet and changes in your brain.
-Alcoholism can also increase your risk for infections including pneumonia, tuberculosis, and chronic gastritis.
+Alcoholism can also increase your risk for infections including pneumonia and tuberculosis.

 The alcoholic's continual craving for alcohol makes abstinence -- an important goal of treatment -- extremely difficult.
 The condition is also complicated by denial: Alcoholics might be reluctant to admit their excess drinking either because of denial or guilt.
 Another barrier to receiving care is that physicians screen only about 15% of their primary care patients for alcohol disorders.

 Historically, alcoholic behavior was blamed on a character flaw or weakness of will; experts now consider alcoholism, and addiction more generally, a medical disease.

 In young people binge drinking is more acceptable, and teenagers tend to drink with friends.
 Older people are more likely to drink alone, and take medications or have co-morbidities that make drinking more risky.
 Both situations can make it hard to identify a problem drinker.